 Thump.
 Bam.
 Boom.

-Tim and I enjoyed the free fireworks show, listened to music and ate summery desserts (AKA this berry crumble).
+I enjoyed the free fireworks show, listened to music and ate summery desserts (AKA this berry crumble).

 Whether it’s the 4th of July, a summer BBQ or the dead of winter this double berry crumble will give you all the feels!